NCL8007 : Career Development for Masters Level Students (Cracking Careers: Exploring and Driving your Career Options)

-The Career Development module offers students the opportunity to undertake work-related learning in a variety of different environments, both on and off the University campus.
-In all cases, students will enhance their employability (see www.ncl.ac.uk/nclplus) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.
+The Career Development module offers students the opportunity to undertake work-related learning in a variety of environments, both on and off the University campus.
+Through engagement with the module, students will learn about themselves, enhancing their employability (see http://www.ncl.ac.uk/careers/modules/cdm/) and personal enterprise skills as well as contributing towards meeting the aims of the host organisation.

 Outline Of Syllabus

 The increasingly varied and portfolio nature of careers mean that successful graduates need both core professional skills and the ability to plan and manage their careers in changing contexts.
 Students undertaking further study at the Masters level do so for diverse reasons and can vary widely in the state of their career thinking.
 The Career Development for Masters Student module therefore offers students the opportunity to reflect on where they are in their career thinking and to progress their preparedness in a manner that is relevant and authentic for their aims and aspirations.

 To aid this learning and development, they undertake work-related learning in a variety of different environments, both on and off the University campus.
 See http://www.ncl.ac.uk/careers/modules/cdm/ for more information.
 Supported by their module tutor, students will reflect on and manage their own learning and development through a series of workshops, seminars and lectures.
 Through engagement with both placement and teaching, students will enhance their employability and professional skills whilst contributing towards the aims of the host organisation.

 Students will join the module at the start of semester one and are expected to balance their work for the module across both semesters.
 Students will complete a minimum of 70 hours of direct engagement with the organisation hosting the work-related learning.